Sipondo/ulix-docsflow/pages/guide/guide_navigating_ldtk.md

 - **Close Project [CTRL+W]:** The exit button.

 {% include warning.html content="The orange tabs contain most of the delicate internals of our project.
-The tileset is generally the only tab of the orange tabs you'll need to access.
+The tileset tab is generally the only orange tab you'll need to access.
 Be careful when operating in these tabs." %}